Oven won't heat up? 8 fixes to try

 If you've peered into your oven after the timer has gone off and found an uncooked chicken dinner or a mostly liquid birthday cake, you may have a problem with your appliance.

 Don't worry, we can help.
-Asurion Experts are trained in and have experience with all major appliances, from fixing an oven that won't turn on to repairing a dryer that won't start.
-Before you throw money at the problem, try troubleshooting first.
-Here's our guide to fixing an oven that's not heating up.
+Asurion Experts are trained in and have experience with protecting and repairing all major appliances.
+Here's our guide to troubleshooting an oven that's not heating up.

 Before you start